-Students from the hinterland regions had to leave their homes, families, and learning environments to go to one of the three training centres on the coastline to pursue a career in health.
-This had social and financial implications for many students from the hinterland regions since they had to adjust to a different cultural environment, and financial support was needed for their daily expenses.
-In some instances, sacrifices had to be made by parents leaving their children at home and moving as resident students to pursue their studies to become health workers.
-This resulted in a high dropout rate of students from the hinterland regions, and over the years, recruiting persons also remains a challenge.
+Students from the hinterland regions had to leave their homes, families, and learning environments to attend one of the three training centres on the coastland to pursue a healthcare career.
+This had social and financial implications for many students from the hinterland regions, since they had to adjust to a different cultural environment, and financial support was needed for their daily expenses.
+In some instances, parents had to make sacrifices, leaving their children at home and moving to become resident students to pursue their studies to become healthcare workers.
+This resulted in a high dropout rate of students from the hinterland regions, and over the years, recruiting persons has also remained a challenge.
 After completing their training, some of the students from the hinterland did not want to return to work in their respective communities.
-They preferred to remain and serve on the coastline rather than returning to serve in their communities.
+They preferred to remain and serve on the coastland rather than returning to serve in their communities.

-To address these issues and the rapidly expanding needs of the health sector, the Ministry of Health had several discussions with other government agencies, healthcare providers, regional officials and residents of the hinterland regions to intensify efforts to provide training opportunities in nursing and clinical and technical programmes within these regions.
-This led to the initial consideration of decentralising nursing and clinical technical training programmes in the hinterland The successful implementation required finding the necessary resources, including competent faculty and an appropriate venue with the necessary equipment and facilities needed for the successful implementation
+To address these issues and the rapidly expanding needs of the health sector, the Ministry of Health had several discussions with agencies, other government healthcare providers, regional officials and residents of the hinterland regions to intensify efforts to provide training opportunities in nursing, and clinical and technical programmes within these regions.
+This led to the initial consideration of decentralising nursing and clinical and technical training programmes in the hinterland regions.
+The successful implementation required finding the necessary resources, including competent faculty and an appropriate venue with the necessary equipment and facilities needed for the successful implementation

-In 2018, through its training department, Health Sciences Education, the Ministry of Health commenced its first decentralised Community Health Worker programme in regions 1 and 9.
+In 2018, through its training department, Health Sciences Education, the Ministry of Health commenced its first decentralised Community Health Worker training programme in regions 1 and 9.
 This programme is designed to provide nursing education to students in rural and remote areas with limited access to education.
-It allows more persons to be trained and work within their communities and minimises the social, emotional and financial challenges of leaving their homes and families. decentralised The training programmes are also intended to increase the number of nursing graduates in the country, which will help to address the shortage of nurses.
+It allows more persons to be trained and work within their communities and minimises the social, emotional and financial challenges of leaving their homes and families.
+The decentralised training programmes are also intended to increase the number of nursing graduates in the country, which will help to address the shortage of nurses.